fivetran/fivetran_sdk/development-guide.md

 - This operation might be requested for a table that does not exist in the destination.
 In that case, it should NOT fail, simply ignore the request and return `success = true`.
 - `utc_delete_before` has millisecond precision.

+#### AlterTable
+- This operation should be used for changing primary key columns, adding columns, and changing data types.
+- However, this operation should not drop any columns even if the `AlterTable` request has a table with a different set of columns.
+Dropping columns could lead to unexpected customer data loss and is against Fivetran's general approach to data movement.

 #### WriteBatchRequest
 - `replace_files` is for the `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
 Each row always provides values for all columns.
 Populate the `_fivetran_synced` column in the destination with the values coming in from the CSV files.